petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 Sets a delay *after* a homing switch is triggered and released to prevent mechanical switch bounce from causing a false re-trigger.

 :::info Context
-- **Legacy Misconception:** In classic Grbl, this was often described as a "debounce" filter.
-In grblHAL, it functions differently and more accurately as a "settling" delay.
-- **How it Works:** Most grblHAL boards use hardware interrupts to detect the switch press instantly.
+- Most grblHAL boards use hardware interrupts to detect the switch press instantly.
 After the initial trigger is processed and the machine backs off the switch (`$27`), the controller will wait for this delay time (`$26`) before it is allowed to sense the switch again.
 - This prevents the mechanical "bounce" that occurs when the switch physically settles from immediately causing a false second trigger.
 :::